How should we then live?

 For Christ did not send me to baptize, but to preach the gospel–not with words of human wisdom, lest the cross of Christ be emptied of its power.
 For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
 For it is written: “I will destroy the wisdom of the wise; the intelligence of the intelligent I will frustrate.”
 Where is the wise man?
 Where is the scholar?
 Where is the philosopher of this age?
 Has not God made foolish the wisdom of the world?
 For since in the wisdom of God the world through its wisdom did not know him, God was pleased through the foolishness of what was preached to save those who believe. – 1 Corinthians 1:17-21

-Even though we should stand against the evils of our day, unless the heart of man is changed, evil will continue to reign.
+But, unless the heart of man is changed, evil will continue to reign.
 Even if Christians successfully defeat the social evils of our day as they attempted with the Social Gospel, they will return again to plague society.
+The demonic entities that once influenced the likes of Caligula, Hitler, Stalin, and Mao still exist today.
+Only, they are possessing different bodies and continue to spread their message of hate and destruction.
 As long as the humanist evolutionary world view prevails, sinful man will continue to change the laws and bring back the evils previous generations have fought to remove.

 And even if our gospel is veiled, it is veiled to those who are perishing.
 The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God. – 2 Corinthians 4:3-4